zyzshishui/miles/docs/en/get_started/usage.md

 Note:

-  - Before the first training step, slime will synchronize the parameters from Megatron to SGLang.
+  - Before the first training step, miles will synchronize the parameters from Megatron to SGLang.
 Therefore, the `--hf-checkpoint` does not need to contain the latest training parameters, and you do not need to change the HF checkpoint when resuming training.
   - By default, SGLang reads the maximum context length from the `config.json` in the Hugging Face checkpoint.
 You can use the `--sglang-context-length` parameter to override this value to support longer inference.
   - During co-located training and inference, although Megatron and SGLang will offload sequentially, they still need to leave some memory for each other.
 You need to adjust SGLang's total VRAM usage by reducing `--sglang-mem-fraction-static`.

-For details on some of SGLang's customizations and the principles behind how slime incorporates SGLang, please see the "How to Use SGLang" section.
+For details on some of SGLang's customizations and the principles behind how miles incorporates SGLang, please see the "How to Use SGLang" section.

 ### Data Format

-Currently, slime only supports loading files in `.jsonl` format, where each line of the file is a JSON object.
+Currently, miles only supports loading files in `.jsonl` format, where each line of the file is a JSON object.
 An example of a single data entry (expanded) is as follows:

 ```json
 {